freeCodeCamp/freeCodeCamp/curriculum/challenges/english/24-b1-english-for-developers/learn-how-to-talk-about-past-activities/66df6aad5cfef4692e2e2a5a.md

 # --instructions--

-Listen to the audio and fill in the blanks with the correct words.
+Listen to the audio and complete the sentence below.

 # --fillInTheBlank--